 If you're over the age of 55, a reverse mortgage lets you borrow your home equity with zero interest payments required.
 Instead, interest is taken out of your home equity.
 Reverse mortgages offer flexible borrowing options, such as receiving money at regular intervals or as a lump-sum.

-The BMO Homeowner ReadiLine® is BMO's combination mortgage and HELOC product.
-If you have 20% down-payment or equity in your home, you can borrow up to 80% of your home's value between a mortgage and line of credit.
-One of the features of Homeowner ReadiLine® is that your HELOC's credit limit increases as you make mortgage payments, allowing you to quickly tap into your extra home equity.
-For terms and eligibility, talk to your local BMO branch advisor.
+The BMO Homeowner ReadiLine® is BMO’s combined mortgage and home equity line of credit product.
+If you have at least 20% equity in your home, or are making a down payment of 20% or more, you may be able to borrow up to 80% of your home’s value through a combination of a mortgage and a line of credit.
+One feature of the Homeowner ReadiLine® is that the available credit limit may increase as you pay down your mortgage, giving you access to additional home equity, subject to BMO’s lending limits and approval requirements.

 The TD Home Equity FlexLine is a HELOC that has two portions: a revolving portion (HELOC) and a term portion (mortgage).
 The revolving portion of TD's HELOC acts like a regular HELOC that has a variable HELOC interest rate based on TD's Prime Rate.
 The revolving portion is open, which means that you can make repayments of any amount at any time.
 The revolving portion is also readvanceable, which means that your HELOC payments will increase your available credit again.
 You can only borrow up to 65% of your home’s value with the revolving portion.